zzyunzhi/object-intrinsics/README.md

 ## Training

-Launch training on one GPU with:
+Under the project root directory, launch training on one GPU with:
 ```bash
 python scripts/train.py -d data/example
 ```